- ABOUT US

 - The Chosen

-This coming Thursday is the start of the New Year, and the question becomes, “What will we do with it?”
+This Sunday is the start of the New Year, and the question becomes, “What will we do with it?”
 Will we make better use of our time this year as opposed to last year?
-Will 2016 be a year of joy or regret, a year of great expectation or unimaginable dread?
+Will 2023 be a year of joy or regret, a year of great expectation or unimaginable dread?

-To make the most out of the coming year, the Apostle Paul gives us some really good advise.
+To make the most out of the coming year, the Apostle Paul gives us some really good advice.

 “Be very careful, then, how you live – not as unwise but as wise, making the most of every opportunity, because the days are evil.
-Therefore do not be foolish, but understand what the Lord’s will is.
+Therefore, do not be foolish, but understand what the Lord’s will is.
 Do not get drunk on wine, which leads to debauchery.
 Instead, be filled with the Spirit.”
-(Ephesians 5:15-18 NKJV)
+(Ephesians 5:15-18)

-The Apostle Paul begins by telling us to be careful, because the days ahead are filled with all sorts of bad stuff.
+The Apostle Paul begins by telling us to be careful, because the days ahead are filled with evil.

 King David was more succinct saying, “Show me, O Lord, my life’s end and the number of my days; let me know how fleeting is my life.”
-(Psalm 39:4 NKJV)
+(Psalm 39:4)

-David was asking for wisdom because our time is so limited.
+David was asking for wisdom because our time on earth is limited.

 The Bulletin of Atomic Scientist from the University of Chicago has what is known as “The Doomsday Clock.”
 It’s a symbolic clock showing how close we are to global disaster.
-The most recent setting is 2015, and it’s three minutes to midnight.
-The last time it was this close is in 1949, and 1953.
+The most recent setting is January 2022, where it was 100 seconds to midnight.
+It hasn’t been this close in quite some time.

 The only problem with all of these is that none of us are guaranteed tomorrow.
 So how are we to live our lives right now?